TheRedheadedWitch/FinalFantasyGuides/Scouting.md

 1. First thing you need to do is adjust your in game settings.
 Here is a quick guide on how to do so.
 [Scouting Guide](https://github.com/TheRedheadedWitch/FinalFantasyGuides/blob/main/MiniGuides/ScoutGameSettings.md)
 2. You need three plugins, here is a guide on setting them up [Scouting Plugins](https://github.com/TheRedheadedWitch/FinalFantasyGuides/blob/main/MiniGuides/ScoutingPlugins.md)

 Once you have done those two steps, you are all set up and ready to go.
+You won't have to do this part again.

 ## How to Scout